Cyberian-Dev/entitykb/README.md

   </a>
   <br/>
   <em>
-    EntityKB is a python toolkit for the rapid development of custom knowledge bases.
+    EntityKB is a Python toolkit for the rapid development of custom knowledge bases.
   </em>
 </p>